aliyun/terraform-provider-alicloud/website/docs/r/edas_cluster.html.markdown

 ## Import

-EDAS CLUSTER can be imported using the id, e.g.
+EDAS cluster can be imported using the id, e.g.

 ```
 $ terraform import alicloud_edas_cluster.cluster cluster_id